joehounsham/custom-device-support/README.md

 To learn more about pricing and ongoing costs, see the [CDS section on balena's pricing page](https://www.balena.io/pricing/#custom-device-support).

-## Misc Notes
+## FAQ:

+How do I know what pricing tier my board will be in?
+ The correct Tier pricing can only be confirmed once your device has gone through initial evaluation

+How long does the evaluation process take?
+It depends on the workload of the Balena Devices team, but a general guide is 2-4 weeks from the date the hardware is received.

+I don’t want my device type to be visible to the balena community, can it be private to my org?
+- If you require that your custom device is confidential/private to your team (i.e. not available for all users to download via the balenaCloud dashboard), talk to us about private device type options

+What happens if I make a major hardware revision?
+- Additional hardware revisions that, for example, involve modifying the DTB, may be subject to additional charges to cover any relevant modification and testing.

+I have a custom LTE modem I want to use with my board, is that covered?
 - Peripherals (e.g. modems) may require additional custom support and testing from the balena team, and may increase the cost of providing custom device support.

-- Additional hardware revisions may also require an increase in the cost.
-- If you require that your custom device is confidential / private to your team (i.e. not available for all users to download via the balenaCloud dashboard), talk to us about private device type options
-- Other custom device support options may be available; please let us know if you’d like to discuss tailor-made custom device support plans and packages
-- The correct Tier pricing can only be confirmed once your device has gone through initial evaluation
+ -My hardware does not currently have Yocto support, can I still send it for evaluation?
+	- If a board does not have Yocto support, Balena will have to complete the necessary engineering work which is not covered under the evaluation phase.
+Any hardware that does not have Yocto support will sit in tier 3 as standard.

+Will my custom device type be able to get Balena ESR releases?
+Yes, we are continuing to add more devices to our testing rig that will allow them to get ESR releases as well as the balena rolling release.

-## Requirements
+## Device Requirements

 Minimum device specs: